 A field experience affords students an opportunity to engage in non-classroom learning under the supervision of a qualified person.
 Field experience differs from an internship in that it does not necessarily take place within the context of a job and students can be observers rather than workers.
-An Experiential Learning form may be obtained in the Registrar's Office or printed from the College website and must be approved and returned to the Registrar's Office no later than two weeks after the beginning of the semester.
+An Experiential Learning form may be obtained in the Registrar's Office or printed from the College website and must be approved and returned to the Registrar's Office before the end of the stated add/drop period.